 Mom always said that Agnes’ family suddenly wanted her back when she turned sixteen and she inherited her father’s money, and so Agnes left them without so much as a thank you—but my grandma Clara was no amateur when it came to holding a grudge, and I think my mother was just parroting what she heard at home.
 I’ve always wondered if there was more to the story.
 What happened to Agnes Goldberger after she left the Erickson farm around 1942?
 Maybe someone out there knows the answer.

-Postscript: After publishing this article on my website last year, a granddaughter of Agnes found it in a google search.
+Postscript: Some time after publishing this article here in July 2013, a granddaughter of Agnes found it in a google search.
 Her mother, one of Agnes' daughters, read it to Agnes.
-Agnes had never shared anything about her childhood with her family.
+Agnes had changed her name after she left, and she had never shared anything about her childhood for the rest of her life.
 Sadly, she was still unwilling to talk about it, except to give her daughter permission to tell me that she was the person in my post, and that she was still alive.
-A few months ago, an alert reader found a facebook post from a grandson of Agnes which was a memorial to Agnes' recent death.
-The photo showed her on her wedding day, and the resemblance to my photos was unmistakable.
-Agnes did change her name after she left my grandparent's farm, and she later married and had at least two children.
-She died in March 2015 at age 89.